zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 Naval: I actually think __the best way is__ just to **follow your own obsession**.
 And somewhere in the back of your mind, you can realize that, actually, this obsession I like and I’ll __keep an eye out for__ the commercial aspects of it.

 But I think if you go around trying to build it a little too [[deliberately]], if you become too **goal-oriented on the money**, then you won’t pick the right thing.
 You won’t actually pick the thing that you love to do, so you won’t __go deep enough into it__.

+Scott Adams’ observation is a good one, [[predicated]] on statistics.
+1. Let’s say there’s 10,000 areas that are valuable ~~to the human race today in terms of knowledge~~ to have, and the number one in those 10,000 [[slots]] is taken.
+Someone else is likely to be the number one in each of those 10,000, unless you happen to be one of the 10,000 most obsessed people in the world that at a given thing.
+2. But when you start combining ~~, well, number 3,728 with top-notch~~ sales skills and ~~really good~~ writing skills and ~~someone who understands~~ accounting and finance really well, when the need for that intersection arrives, you’ve expanded enough from 10,000 through [[combinatorics]] to millions or tens of millions.
+So, it just becomes much less competitive.
+3. Also, there’s [[diminishing]] returns.
+So, it’s much easier to be top 5 percentile at three or four things than it is to be literally the number one at something.